 These paragraphs show examples of homonyms and their dictionary definitions, dialogue and appropriate use of quotation marks, comparative and superlative adjectives, interjections, and prefixes.
 So, each day's section of Lesson 12 focuses on one of these topics.

-A one-to-two page review section is included after each Everyday Words unit in order that a student can review all of the skills he has learned throughout the entire unit.
+A one-to-two-page review section is included after each Everyday Words unit so that students can review all of the skills they have learned throughout the unit.

 Oral Presentations, Research, and Writing Skills